About me

 August 2023 - June 2025

-Developing, specifying, and coordinating embedded control applications as part of the wireless sub-system of an industry-leading hearing aid.
+Developed, specified, and coordinated embedded control applications for the wireless sub-system of an industry-leading hearing aid.

-• Embedded software development for hearing instruments in modern C++ on a proprietary lowpower ASIC
+• Developed embedded software in modern C++ on a proprietary low-power ASIC

-• Design, implementation, and testing of an extensive code base for wireless communication using 2.4 GHz (Bluetooth Classic, BLE, and proprietary protocols)
+• Designed, implemented, and tested an extensive code base for wireless communication using 2.4 GHz (Bluetooth Classic, BLE incl.
+LE Audio, and proprietary protocols for low-latency audio and data)

 • Technical lead for a product improvement update of the microcontroller software

-• Primary point of contact for internal stakeholders for embedded software subsystem development
+• Served as the primary point of contact for internal stakeholders for embedded software subsystem development

-• Planning and execution of stabilization phases to adhere to medical device regulations
+• Planned multiple months-long stabilization phases to adhere to medical device regulations

 ETH Zürich: Research assistant